hridigital/british-army-officers-public/readme.txt

 The process of ingesting, regularising and linking the spreadsheet files uses recipes from the accompanying Makefile.
 It is intended to run in a python virtual environment (see above) in a UNIX-like shell.
 The following commands and notes provide a step-by-step guide to the full process:

-# Enter the python virtual environment (if not already in it, see above)
+# Enter the python virtual environment (if not already in it, see above).
 source ../dhids/.venv/bin/activate

-# Ingest all the spreadsheet files
+# Ingest all the spreadsheet files.
 make sheet-ingest-all

 # You can query the database interactively at any point: